amyjko/critically-conscious-computing/chapters/operating.md

 ||||TODO Youth inspecting an operating system, both its internals and how it’s positioned in the world.|

-# Unit Plan: Teaching Operating Systems
+# Teaching Operating Systems

 Operating systems hold a unique position in computer science education.
 In higher education computer science degrees, it is often required, but not taught until after students have taken a few programming courses.
 The [K-12 CS learning standards|https://csteachers.org/page/about-csta-s-k-12-nbsp-standards], broadly adopted around the world, do include some learning standards related to the hardware/software interface, including the different layers of abstraction involved in hardware/software communication.
 And yet, from the first time youth learn to use a computer, they are interacting with an operating system, and learning its ideas of programs and apps, windows and multitasking, crashing and freezing.
 And thus, operating systems are simultaneously an advanced topic for CS majors in college, as well as something familiar in everyday computer use.

 Unfortunately, most research on teaching operating systems follow the same basic pedagogy: engage students in creating or modifying operating system behavior, without critically examining the broader social context of operating system design<andrus12,laadan11,desnoyers11>.
 This gap between technical knowledge and social context leaves open opportunities for secondary CS education to bridge them with critical perspectives on the role of operating systems in society.
 After all, operating systems are a special kind of software that are ever present and yet invisible, more powerful than ever, and yet so mundane.
 Teachers can play a powerful role in making their mundane power visible, transforming how students see the software that runs all of the computers with which they interact.

+## Unit Plan: Teaching Operating Systems

 The unit below illustrates one way of making the power of operating systems visible, by introducing a diversity of narratives around operating systems: students’ own narratives, disciplinary computer science narratives, and then narratives around disability justice, privacy, and free speech.
 The unit ends with a discussion of policy, challenging students to reconcile these many different narratives and propose rules that they think should regulate (or deregulate) the power of operating systems.
 Throughout, the lessons engage the core components of operating systems at a conceptual level, linking them to the social issues.